-- Approved the annual compliance plan and received regular updates on the delivery of the plan. - Reviewed key outcomes of all internal compliance investigations, including incidents raised via "speak up" channels to help assess risks, trends, and culture across the Company. - Received external compliance report on compliance with standard licence condition A27 concerning business separation and approved submission to Ofgem.
+- Reviewed the annual compliance plan, recommended the same for approval by the Board and received regular updates on the delivery of the plan. - Reviewed key outcomes of all internal compliance investigations, including incidents raised via 'speak up' channels to help assess risks, trends, and culture across the Group. - Received the external compliance report on compliance with Standard Special Condition A33 concerning business separation and recommended the same for approval by the Board prior to submission to Ofgem.